Controlling Light in Photography. Part 1

 So, a shutter speed of 1/100th of a second allows twice the duration of exposure as a shutter speed of 1/200th.
 The resolution of an image is in part, determined by the length of exposure in capturing the image.

-A standard approach in portrait photography is to set the aperture size to give the desired depth of field, and then to set the shutter speed to obtain an acceptable exposure level.
+A standard approach in portrait photography is to set the aperture size to give the desired depth of field.
+Then to set the shutter speed to obtain an acceptable exposure level.

 The higher the ISO or ASA number, the more photosensitive the film or sensor is.
 Faster film speeds will enable quick action shots and low light images to be more easily captured.